k2view-academy/K2View-Academy/articles/AI_fusion/02_agent_framework/08_vector_db_integration.md

 The search process consists of two steps:

 - **Embed** — transforms the search term or sentence into a vector.
-  Use the **embed** actor to perform this step.
+  Use the **Embed** actor to perform this step.
-- **Query** — searches for matching results in the Vector database.
-Note that because this search is done by semantic similarity, then usually more than a single search result is being used.
-In addition each result is retrieved with its rate.
+- **Query** — searches for matching results in the vector database.
+As this search is based on semantic similarity, multiple matches are usually returned, each with an associated relevance score.

 ## Examples

-Example flows demonstrating the ingestion and retrieval processes can be found at `SharedObjects/Broadway/aifusion/vectors/examples/`: PgembedSearchExample and SqlitembedSearchExample.
+Example flows demonstrating the ingestion and retrieval processes can be found at `SharedObjects/Broadway/aifusion/vectors/examples/`: `PgembedSearchExample` and `SqlitembedSearchExample`.

 ## Guidelines and Best Practices

 * Embedding vector dimension
-  * The Vector DB table schema definition includes the vector dimension.
+  * The vector database table schema definition includes the vector dimension.
 This must match the chosen embedding model.
   * Higher embedding dimensionality improves accuracy at increased computational cost.
 Adjust the dimension size according to your model choice and performance constraints.
 * Search results return row identifiers along with a distance score.
 Typical meaningful distances are around 0.4–0.6; values below 0.6 are usually considered good matches.
-* To enable updating the vector DB content, with controlled and tracked capabilities, use the pipeline for the ingestion process.
+* To enable updating the vector database content, with controlled and tracked capabilities, use the pipeline for the ingestion process.
 For example:
   * Have a suite for each of the steps, where each can contain one or more cases.
   * When several documents are indexed into the same table, each can be processed in a separate case (have a loop on a directory and have cases built dynamically) so that each can be tracked.
   * Use different pipelines or different suites for each table.